project-asgard/asgard/README.md

 For best performance (especially on accelerators) please pass `-DCMAKE_BUILD_TYPE=Release` to disable asserts when building the code.

+For specific platform build instructions, [see this wiki page.](https://github.com/project-asgard/asgard/wiki/platforms)

+# Example Execution

+Examples demonstrating ASGarD's capabilities are available [in the wiki](https://github.com/project-asgard/asgard/wiki/Example-Execution)

 To see a list of available PDEs, run `./asgard --available_pdes`.
 The listed PDEs can be selected using the `-p` argument to asgard.

 To see the list of all runtime options, run `./asgard --help`.

-For specific platform build instructions, [see this wiki page.](https://github.com/project-asgard/asgard/wiki/platforms)

 ## HighFive/HDF5 IO